 Professional Development Committee

 The PDC provides oversight, guidance, support and coordination for all APWA’s professional development, education and training programs.
 The Committee holds monthly conference call meetings.

 PWX Program Review Committee

-Appointed by the President-Elect and comprised of seven members of the association who may serve one, one-year term (except for the chair who may serve two, one-year terms and is appointed from the previous year's committee).
-Aside from the chair, one committee member is a representative from the PWX local host committee, one is a representative from the Canadian Public Works Association, one is a representative from the Center for Sustainability, and the other three are at-large members.
-The committee guides the topic selection for the annual PWX, judges proposals, provides vision for new educational areas, suggests different training formats and provides contacts with speakers nationally.
-Committee members are required to attend an annual two-day meeting in January in Kansas City, Missouri.
-Additional time commitments include availability for a six-week period in December/January to read and rank approximately 375 proposals prior to the January meeting.
+The Committee guides the topic selection for the annual PWX, judges proposals, provides vision for new educational areas, suggests different training formats and provides contacts with speakers nationally.
+Committee members are required to attend a two-day meeting in January in Kansas City, Missouri.
+Additional time commitments include availability for a six-week period in mid-November through January to read and rank approximately 375 proposals prior to the January meeting.

 Small Cities/Rural Communities Committee